RobertDavis-cyber/reading-notes/class4.md

  I feel work environment readiness helps you figure out if the type of work is really a good fit.
 The readiness training and excerises will help when you go out field and prepare you for what challenges are to come.

+ # Things I want to know more about!

+  -1. pair programming and how it works in the industry of software developement.